unlock-protocol/docs/docs/tools/ticket-verifier.md

     - Replace `LOCK_ADDRESS` with the address of the lock for the NFT tickets
     - Replace `NETWORK_ID` with the correct network ID ([list](https://docs.unlock-protocol.com/core-protocol/unlock/networks/))
 - Try to add/remove/show list of verifiers
-- With a verifier role, try to mark a ticket as checked-in

 ### Lock manager tests